KalinYonts/CS396/ReadMe.txt

 ReadMe

 Name
-This Django website project is in the initial phase.
+This Django website project is in the second phase.
 At present, the name displayed as the webpage is ‘Kalin Yonts’.
 When the project is fully-functioning for the intended purpose, the name will be updated accordingly.

 Description
-The website is hosted off of a RaspberryPi and is composed of Django, Python, AWS-S3, Heroku, Bootstrap, HTML/CSS.
-The author wrote this program using a MacBook Pro and had previously configured the headless RaspberryPi, adjusted network settings, and installed all required programs.
+The website is locally hosted and is composed of Django, Python, AWS-S3, Bootstrap, HTML/CSS.
+The author wrote this program using a MacBook Pro and had previously installed the software requirements.

 The website at present has the following functionalities:
 1. An administrator account.
 This user can delete other users, delete/edit all posts, create new discussion topics through the admin page.
 The administrator page is password protected and fully functioning using the built-in Django admin function.